att/Resiliency-Studio/Installation.md

 *	Download 2.3.1 version of Elastic Searchh
 *	Next step is to configure 'Cluster Name'.
 Pls give a proper specific name which will be used throughout application
 *	Open 'elasticsearch.yml' property file available under '\elasticsearch-2.3.1\config\' folder
-*	Update the 'cluster.name' property with value as 'attsa21'
+*	Update the 'cluster.name' property with value as 'rsdevdatarepo'
 *	To start elastic search use the batch file elasticsearch.bat

 ##### GIT